duduxico-dungeonmite/fedora-update/README.md

 ## This was originally a vibe-coded tool.
 Changes to the code for polish and general upgrades are more than welcome!

-"fedora-update" is basically something akin to "arch-update" from Arch Linux.
+"fedora-update" is basically something akin to "arch-update" from Arch Linux, but you guessed it: for Fedora!

 It contains:
 - Snapper snapshot creation before the update